-Table 2: Fade Margin Chart
+Table 1: Fade Margin Chart 1 4010 I uuv Cinci v

-You can also calculate your own path loss using the integrated radio link margin calculator included on the CWT product CD in a folder called "Calculators".
+You can also calculate your own path loss using the integrated radio link margin calculator included on the Carlson Wireless product CD in a folder called "Calculators".
+This is an approximate calculation - an exact calculation includes factors such as local weather patterns and must be performed by a qualified engineer.

 What's an acceptable fade margin?
-A rule of thumb theory is that 10 dB of fade margin will deliver about 90% reliability, and 20 dB will deliver about 99% reliability.
-Because there is only a small ground wave component involved in the radio propagation at 2.4 GHz, the above numbers presume both clear LOS (line of sight) and clearing at least 60% of the first Fresnel zone.
-A fade margin of 16 to 20dB is suggested to overcome multi-path degradation and polarization.
+The rule of thumb theory is that 10 dB of fade margin will deliver about 90% reliability and 20 dB will deliver over 99% reliability.
+Because there is only a small ground wave component involved in the radio propagation, the above numbers presume a clear first Fresnel Zone.
+A fade margin of 20 dB is suggested to overcome multi-path degradation and polarization.
+On long paths (over 20 miles) particularly at 4.9 GHz and 5.8 GHz, it is better to have 30 dB of fade margin.